 So where is the monk?
 You promised us a monk!

-Another podcast I sometimes listen to is Stranger Things, and in a recent episode, “A Monastic View of the Other,” co-host TImothy Renner interviewed Br.
+Another podcast I sometimes listen to is Strange Familiars, and in a recent episode, “A Monastic View of the Other,” co-host TImothy Renner interviewed Br.
 Richard Hendrick, an Irish Capuchin (Franciscan) monk and meditation teacher.
 He used to manage the Capuchins’ friary and retreat center in Donegal.
 If you click through the photos, I think that one shows the fairy hill described in the interview.

 Brother Richard tells some stories of house-cleansings, where people thought they were disturbed by ghosts or other entities.
 He comes across as level-headed and compassionate, and he stresses that one cannot respond to such requests by charging in and (my words) firing off Latin invocations while throwing incense grenades.